StephenGlasby/StephenGlasby.github.io/blog.md

 1-up-1-down is your 0th cousin.
 In general, N-up-N-down is your (N-1)th cousin.

-Genealogists know relationships intuitively, and tend not to describe them via the position on a binary tree.
+Genealogists know relationships intuitively, and tend not to describe them via the position on a (mathematical) tree.
 They take a lot of words to distinguish between 3-up-2-down and 2-up-3-down.
 I prefer to use this compact unambiguous up-down notation to describe complicated relationships.
 I am not suggesting to call your sibling 1-up-1-down or your parent 1-up, but relations beyond cousins would be fair game, especially if you want to be unambigous and understandable.
 Up-down notation is also *gender-neutral*.
 In English the gender neutral word *sibling* (sister/brother) is well-known; however, *nibling* (niece/nephew) and *pibling* (aunt/uncle) and other variants are